Assurance Box stockage & Garde-meuble Suisse: guide complet

 Practical guide: procedures and security

-Contractual theory must be accompanied by practical measures to guarantee effective compensation.
-The burden of proof always lies with the insured (art.
-39 lca).
+Contract law must be accompanied by practical measures to ensure effective compensation.
+The burden of proof always rests with the insured (Art.
+39 LCA).

 1. Proactive valued inventory